-For details of services, please look at the Welcome page.
+There may be seasonal variations.
+For details of services across the benefice, please look at the Welcome page.

 The church building is not kept open during the day.
 If you would like to visit then please contact us in advance to arrange it.

-The new extension is almost finished.
 We now have a disabled entrance, a toilet and small kitchen area.
 The car park is open during times of worship.
-The church is now warm and welcoming and the Tuesday 9am communion has returned.
+The church is now warm and welcoming.

 The Church Building